 Three day health strike deferred pending full Labour Court hearing

-Siptu says it has suspended strikes due to take place next week at request of court
+Siptu suspend strikes due to take place next week at request of Labour Court

 Health support workers on strike outside St James’s Hospital on Wednesday in Dublin as a total of 10,000 hospital workers went on strike.
 Photograph: Brian Lawless/PA Wire